fcamilalima/fcamilalima/README.md

 Outside of coding, I enjoy going to the gym and dancing.
 I believe a healthy body and mind are key to professional success.

 ---

-Feel free to reach out for collaboration or if you have an opportunity that matches my profile!